 - A Site Safety Card/Passport (valid for two years)

 - A Passport Handbook

-- Three credits towards the NZQA Certificate in Construction Site Safety (only one Passport-level course may be counted towards the certificate)
+- 2 credits towards the NZQA Health and Safety in Construction Programme (only one Passport-level course may be counted towards the certificate)

 Next Learning Steps